Nené Ballina

 José Antonio de la Ballina Avilés (born 29 April 1964), known as Nené Ballina or simply Nené, is a Spanish football manager and former player.
-He played as a striker and a attacking midfielder.
+He played as a striker and an attacking midfielder.

 Early life

 Nené was born in Santa Isabel (now Malabo), Spanish Guinea (now Equatorial Guinea) to Spanish parents who returned to Villaviciosa, Asturias (where his father hails) with him, when he was 3 years old.

 Career

 Nené managed two scoreless La Liga appearances for Rayo Vallecano in the 1989–90 season.